Redfish error responses and messages

 The following successful PATCH request against an iLO based server

-returns an HTTP 200 code and an error
+returns an HTTP 200 code and an `error` JSON object with a single

 PATCH: /redfish/v1/Chassis/1